top of page

 The Stage

-In the 2024-25 season, Elizabeth makes her role debut as Norina Don Pasquale for Diva Opera on tour to South Africa, France and the UK.
-Elizabeth also creates the role of Pamina in Damon Albarn’s The Magic Flute II: The Curse at Théâtre du Lido, Paris.
-Summer 2025 sees Elizabeth’s debut with Grange Park Opera as Jahanara in the world premiere of Nishat Khan’s Taj Mahal.
-Future seasons see returns to English Touring Opera and Opera Holland Park plus her debut in Japan.
+Recent and current projects include her role debut as Norina Don Pasquale for Diva Opera on tour to South Africa, France and the UK.
+This year, Elizabeth created the role of Pamina in Damon Albarn’s The Magic Flute II: The Curse at Théâtre du Lido, Paris and summer 2025 saw Elizabeth’s debut with Grange Park Opera as Jahanara in the world premiere of Nishat Khan’s Taj Mahal.
+For Salon Opera, Elizabeth will perform Micaëla Carmen, Rosalinde Die Fledermaus and her debut performance of Strauss' Four Last Songs.
+Future seasons see returns to English Touring Opera as Female Chorus The Rape of Lucretia, Opera Holland Park as Despina Così fan tutte and Buxton Festival as Valencienne The Merry Widow plus debuts in Lausanne, Toulon and Japan.

-Her other eclectic roles include Gretel Hansel & Gretel for ENO/Regent's Park, Isabella L'inganno felice for West Green House Opera, Rutilia Lucio Papirio Dittatore with the Buxton International Festival and La Serenissima, Rosalinde Die Fledermaus and Berta Il barbiere de Siviglia for Diva Opera, Tatyana Eugene Onegin for Mid Wales Opera and Cino in Vivaldi’s Teuzzone for La Serenissima.
+Her other eclectic roles include Isabella L'inganno felice for West Green House Opera, Rutilia Lucio Papirio Dittatore with the Buxton International Festival and La Serenissima, Rosalinde Die Fledermaus and Berta Il barbiere de Siviglia for Diva Opera, Tatyana Eugene Onegin for Mid Wales Opera and Cino in Vivaldi’s Teuzzone for La Serenissima.

 Elizabeth has also sung Jano Jenufa for Longborough Festival Opera, Jay The Cunning Little Vixen for Garsington Opera, Tartagliona in Jonathan Dove’s The Little Green Swallow, Angel Jephtha (with Harry Christophers), plus Female Chorus The Rape of Lucretia, Eleanora Le Donne Curiose, Atalanta Xerses, Armande in Martinu’s Alexandre Bis, Frasquita Carmen, Orestes La Belle Hélène, La Chauve-Souris L’enfant et les sortilèges, Helena A Midsummer Night’s Dream, Micaëla Carmen, Helmwige Die Walküre, Waldvogel Siegfried, Mademoiselle Silberklang Der Schauspieldirektor, Lucy The Telephone and Suor Genovieffa Suor Angelica.